davidscheutz/SwiftDependencyContainer/README.md

 Manage dependencies using hashable keys, enabling registering different implementations for the same protocol or tpye.

-#### - Factory
-The `DependencyContainer` resolves a new instance for your type each time you call `resolve` method.

 ## Auto-Setup

-For a magical setup experience through code generation.
+For a magical setup experience thanks to code generation.

+[Examples](Examples.swift) contains a demonstration for each use case.

 ### Step 1: Annotate your Dependencies